 - Organization receives notification of grant award/decline

 The LOI may be accessed by clicking here or on the Logon tab above.
 PLEASE NOTE THAT the grant process has changed and that all organizations interested in applying for a grant, even if you have applied in the past prior to the fall of 2017, must register their organization.
 Passwords from the application system used before the fall of 2017 will not work with the new system.
+If you have applied since fall 2017, your organization will already be registered.
 If you have more than one individual who will need to access your application, you must email Pat in our office to ask her to add the additional user(s).
 Click on the following link to reach Pat. email@example.com